 Stay away from the edge of the Gypsum Sinkhole.
 The rocks here are very soft and unstable, and can collapse at any time.

-Black boulders strewn across the landscape are remnants of lava flows that capped Boulder and Thousand Lake Mountains about 20 million years ago.
-Short glacial periods on these peaks broke up the underlying basalt.
-Glacial outwash and mudslides, along with the natural process of erosion, helped move the boulders far from their original location.
 The dikes and sills seen in Cathedral Valley formed as recently as 3-6 million years ago.
 Dikes and sills are the result of molten lava flowing into vertical joints (dikes) or between horizontal layers of sedimentary rocks (sills), then solidifying.
 More resistant to erosion than the surrounding layers, the lava rock outcrops provide a stark and rugged contrast, forming jagged ridges and pointed outcrops.

 Last updated: March 5, 2021